sourcegraph/about/handbook/talent/hiring/index.md

 ## Making a referral

-Current employees can refer a candidate in Greenhouse [here](https://tracking.cirrusinsight.com/5ae92f4c-b2ab-4851-852d-32a879d5bc4b/player-vimeo-com-video-163888438)

-Having your referral complete the application provides helpful context when considering their profile, but is not required.

-Benefits of having a referral complete the application:

-- Provides information that the hiring team think is important for the role that may not have been represented in their resume or referral notes.
-- Allows the hiring team to have a deeper conversation about who they are, what they are looking for, and about their experience.

-There is no need for your referral to apply through our careers page once you have referred them in Greenhouse.
+If you want to refer someone in your network, please add them in Greenhouse [here](https://tracking.cirrusinsight.com/5ae92f4c-b2ab-4851-852d-32a879d5bc4b/player-vimeo-com-video-163888438).
+There is **no need** for your referral to apply through our careers page once you have referred them in Greenhouse.

 ## [Interview process](interview_process.md)